-Directed (nonanonymous or known) donation is acceptable if all parties agree.
+Directed (non-anonymous or known) donation is acceptable if all parties agree.
 Directed donors must undergo the same screening and testing as anonymous donors.
-Directed donors who test positive or demonstrate a risk factor for a relevant communicable disease are not prohibited from use according to current FDA rules, provided that the tissue is labeled to indicate any associated increased risks and that recipients are informed and counseled appropriately.
-Directed-donor specimens also are exempt from quarantine under the current FDA guidelines, which require only retesting as described above (see section VI.B.5), within 7 days before donation.
-However, in the opinion of the ASRM, directed-donor specimens should be treated in the same manner as anonymous-donor specimens; results of screening or testing that would exclude an anonymous donor also should exclude a directed donor, and directed-donor specimens should be quarantined and released in the same manner required for anonymous-donor specimens (see sections VI.B.1-6).
+Directed donors who test positive or demonstrate a risk factor for a relevant communicable disease are not prohibited from use according to current FDA rules, provided that the tissue is labeled to indicate any associated increased risks and that physicians using samples are aware of the status of the results.
+Although the FDA does not require informing the recipients of the test results, in the opinion of the ASRM the recipients must be informed and counseled appropriately before use of the samples.
+Directed donor specimens also are exempt from quarantine under the current FDA guidelines, which require only retesting as described earlier (see section VI.B.5) within 7 days before donation.
+However, in the opinion of the ASRM, directed donor specimens should be treated in the same manner as anonymous donor specimens; results of screening or testing that would exclude an anonymous donor also should exclude a directed donor, and directed donor specimens should be quarantined and released in the same manner required for anonymous donor specimens (see sections VI.B.1-6).